-- Support the supply of affordable housing in the Valley, including starter homes for the next generation of Valley residents. - Support the supply of compact quality housing for older residents which meets their access and mobility needs, thereby releasing larger family homes onto the market. - Use its powers under Local and Neighbourhood Development Plans in the planning process, to support development of appropriate housing to suit our community needs. - Facilitate access to land and property for community-led housing projects - Promote the development of sustainable infrastructure inducting green space landscaping, sustainable drainage (SUDS), water conservation measures, permeable surfaces and flood protection measures associated with housing and other building developments.
+- Support the supply of affordable housing in the Valley, including uniter homes for the next generation of Valley residents. - Support the supply of compect quality housing for alder recidents which meets that expess and mobility needs thereby releasing larger family homes onto the market. - Use its powers under Local and Neighbourhood Development Plans in the planning process, to support development of appropriate housing to suit our community needs. - Facilitate access to land and property for community-last housing projects - Promote the development of curtainable infrastructure industing green space landsceping, sushing the dual age (SUES), water conservation measures, permissible surfaces and flood protection measures, proceed with housing and other building coveragements.